Top 5 Highly Effective Ways to End Dry, Itchy Scalp and Dandruff

 Dandruff could have a fungal infection element to it.
 However, flakiness and powdery residue could be a result of dryness and not necessarily fungal infection.

-So what causes the scalp to become flaky, dry and prone to dandruff?
-Here are the top reasons, and how and what changes in lifestyle and personal care can be highly useful.
+Below are the top reasons for dry scalp and dandruff and what changes in lifestyle and personal care can be useful.

 1. Harsh Chemical Detergents: This is definitely on the top of my list.
 I think this might be the most common reason behind poor scalp health.
 SLSs are detergents that are also used as industrial degreasers.
 In hair care products they are watered down so to speak.
 In other words, they are diluted so that they do not cause immediate harm, like denaturation of skin proteins!
 So does that mean diluting them makes them safe?
 Well, we will let data speak for itself.